 You may also get an insight into recruiting, on-boarding and training needs may be revealed.

 If done well they can deliver great insights into your business and improve employee engagement and satisfaction.
 Leading to more productive employees due to feeling more valued and rewarded, resulting in overall better business performance.

 Ultimately, the employer cannot guarantee the employee will attend this meeting, regardless of whether it is part of their policy.
 Disciplinary action could be taken as a failure to follow a management instructions; however, this may prove inconsequential as they will be leaving the business anyway.

 - Understand the positive and negative aspects of the business

 - Highlighting of any potential tribunal cases or claims

 - Post contractual obligations can be restated

-Our Managing Director Helen Hardy gives us more intel and reasons for completing exit interviews when an employee is leaving.
+Our COO Helen Hardy gives us more intel and reasons for completing exit interviews when an employee is leaving.
 Make sure to check out the video below: